section-engineering-education/engineering-education/articles/google-sheet-advanced-features/index.md

 ### Ease of use / Availability and Security

-To access google spreadsheets the user only requires a google email account as it comes with all other applications.
-Different from many other applications that demand the file to be saved manually, Google sheet auto saves in google drive thereby saving users the worry of losing the document in the event of power loss.Google spreadsheet has few number of menus thus considered user friendly.
+To access google spreadsheets, the user only requires a google email account as it comes with all other applications.
+Unlike many other applications that demand the file to be saved manually, Google sheet autosaves in google drive, thereby saving users the worry of losing the document in the event of power loss.
+Google spreadsheet has a few menus, thus considered user friendly.
 The application security is enhanced via the capability to enable 2FA(Two Factor Authentication) in google email.
 Updates release becomes an extremely seamless process with the application being online.

 ### Cost

-The application is offered for free with only gmail email registration as a requirement.
+The application is offered for free with only Gmail email registration as a requirement.

 ### Add-ons

-As one of the benefits of online shared applications, google encourages developers to make and publish addons for the google spreadsheet.
-The addons are hosted in google marketplace and are used to serve various purposes ranging from data entry, manipulation, analysis to display.
-Developers are able to read, edit, visualize, and format data as well as use Google App Script to access REST API directly.
-It is possible to create Menus, Sidebars and custom dialogue using CSS and HTML.
+As one of the benefits of online shared applications, google encourages developers to publish addons for the google spreadsheet.
+The addons are hosted in the google marketplace and serve various purposes ranging from data entry, manipulation, and analysis to display.
+Developers can read, edit, visualize, and format data as well as use Google App Script to access REST API directly.
+It is possible to create Menus, Sidebars, and custom dialogue using CSS and HTML.
 Custom functions and triggers are possible to develop and use.